AnnoyingKidd/AnnoyingKidd/README.md

 # Hi I just copypasted my carrd here don't mind me, I didn't and will not take the time to adjust sizes :p👌
+## IMPORTANT: A group of people have been shittalking me, whispering people near me and my friends lies and bad stuff about me, if you got one of those hmu and I'll gladly debunk it w/ proof ^_^ ❤️ Don't reply to them, their intentions are purely malicious.
+I'm fine, I'm happy, I don't pay attention to them. 👌🍭
 I will only follow selected ppl I think very highly of... so ye, I don't fb.
 I do check the profiles of every single one of my followrs here tho I luv yall noobs (⁠ ͡⁠°⁠ ͜⁠ʖ⁠ ͡⁠°⁠)
 ![1000027178](https://github.com/user-attachments/assets/6cb9e4c3-aa51-4754-a720-8a58294d1b6e)
 hello, c00lkidd or nifisita here b: !!